6063-dg3294/HW08/README.md

 Also, regarding the DOM element, I'd like to try a simple slider to adjust the pattern or at least color of one of the blocks.
 Here is my final pseudo code:
 1. Classify color using pixels' information like we did in class
 2. Specify color red, green, and yellow using if()
-3. Use if() to change red and green to two different colors
+3. Use if() to change red and blue to two different colors
 4. Use the slider to change yellow to a pattern